 What is tendonitis?

-Tendonitis (also called tendinitis) describes an inflamed and painful tendon.
-Tendons are the bands of tissue that attach muscles to bones and help you move.
+Tendonitis (also called tendinitis or tendinopathy) is an irritated or inflamed tendon.
+Tendons are the bands of tissue that connect muscles to bones and help the body to move.

-Tendon conditions can be acute (sudden-onset), such as those caused by a sports injury, or chronic (longer term), when a tendon gradually deteriorates, usually due to overuse or repetition.
-The terms ‘tendinopathy’ and ‘tendinosis’ describe chronic tendon conditions.
+It can be acute (sudden-onset), such as tendonitis caused by a sports injury, or chronic (longer term), when a tendon gradually deteriorates, usually due to overuse or repetition.

 - a grating sensation as the tendon moves